Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 >
 > In addition, revise its ***virulent miasma*** action such that a Humanoid reduced to 0 hit points doesn’t automatically die, and instead only rises as a zombie if it dies before stabilizing or regaining hit points.
 The DC for stabilizing a creature reduced to 0 hit points in this way increases to 20.

 The plague spreader first approaches the players as closely as possible, then releases its ***virulent miasma***, attempting to hit as many creatures as possible.
 (If possible, aim to ensure that the miasma hits Bildrath, to make sure the players understand the nature of its attack.
-Neither Bildrath nor Parriwimple have seen or heard of a zombie plague spreader before, and both are ignorant of the virus it carries.)
+Neither Bildrath nor Parry have seen or heard of a zombie plague spreader before, and both are ignorant of the virus it carries.)
 After the plague spreader uses its miasma, the red mist stops spilling from its mouth.

 Meanwhile, the wight attacks from the darkness beyond the torches’ light, making ***longbow*** attacks from 60 feet away.
 If the players engage the plague spreader in melee combat or reduce it to 90 hit points or fewer, the wight draws its ***longsword*** and engages the players directly.
 ## B5g.
 The Western Barricade